- Language Justice

 - How we learn from participatory Grantmaking practice

-- How has FRIDA adopted the recommendation from previous report
+- How has FRIDA adapted the recommendation from 2015 report

 - What are we exploring in this report?